mklarqvist/positional-popcount/README.md

 # FastFlagStats

-These functions compute fast SAM FLAG statistics using fast SIMD instructions.
-These functions can be applied to any packed 1-hot 16-bit primitive.
+These functions compute SAM FLAG statistics using fast SIMD instructions.
+These functions can be applied to any packed 1-hot 16-bit primitive, for example in machine learning/deep learning.

-Compile with: `make`
+Compile test suite with: `make`

 ## Computing FLAG-statistics